hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/686_scc_i.md

 constitutes a way, a means of revealing one's own Self or Âtman.
 Know this also to be one of the spiritual practices, a discipline for God-realisation.
 Its aim also is Self-realisation.
-Exactly as that aim is attained by Jnâna (knowledge), Bhakti (devotion) and so on, also by work for the sake of others.
+Exactly as that aim is attained by Jnāna (knowledge), Bhakti (devotion) and so on, also by work for the sake of others.

 Disciple: But, sir, if I am to keep thinking of others day and night,